 People often imagine the field of psychology as exclusive to clinicians assisting people with a mental illness.
 However psychologists, seeking to understand the full range of human behaviors, can be found in all career fields.
 Prospective students can anticipate and prepare for employment in many vocations such as business, law, ministry, industry, education, and community development.
 The field of psychology is devoted to understanding human thought and behavior from a range of perspectives, including biological, cognitive, developmental, and social.
 Psychology investigates the roles of biology, family history, society, and personal spiritual choices on the formation of the individual.
 Students, enlightened by an understanding of the theories and practices of psychology, gain a sharpened insight tempered with deepened compassion to see beyond the exterior of people’s lives and understand the inner dynamics of their family, friends, coworkers, community, as well as themselves.
 Our psychology courses include both theory and practice, taught by professors trained with field experience and equipped with examples from real-life professional experiences.
 Psychology majors at Nyack can expect lively and inspiring classroom discussions, which include both theory and practice, taught by professors trained with field experience and equipped with examples from real-life professional experiences.

-This major is offered at the Rockland campus and the Manhattan campus
+This major is offered at the Rockland campus and the Manhattan campus or online.

 PSY101 General Psychology

 PSY253 Integration of Psych and Theology: A Survey

 PSY339 Experimental Psychology